 About Lost Heritage

 It has been said that Britain's greatest contribution to the history of architecture is the creation and development of the country houses, estate and collections.
-Millions each year visit stately homes that either through good fortune, wise management, the National Trust or sheer good luck managed to avoid demolition.
+Millions of people each year visit stately homes that either through good fortune, wise management, the National Trust, or sheer good luck managed to avoid demolition.
 As a nation we are now proud of these monuments to our history.

 Lost Heritage is a personal project which aims to create an authoratitive and comprehensive list of the many significant English country houses which have been demolished or severely reduced.